afikri/tailwind-nextjs-starter-blog/data/blog/php/laravel/simple-spatie-laravel-permission-implementation.md

 3. **Model setup**:

-   - In your User model, add the following line to use the HasRoles trait provided by the package:
+   - In the User model, add the following line to use the HasRoles trait provided by the package:

    ```php
    use Spatie\Permission\Traits\HasRoles;